ranabhat/ranabhat.github.io/README.md

 ## <a name="requirements">Requirements</a>
 1. Install ruby version 2.7.1 [Ruby development environment](https://jekyllrb.com/docs/installation/)
 2. Install jekyll version 4.2.0 and the correct version of bundler with ```gem install bundler:2.2.2```
+3. Official Jekyll image include ruby 2.7.1 and bundler 2.2.2
-3. Run `bundle install` to install all dependencies specified in the Gemfile
+4. Run `bundle install` to install all dependencies specified in the Gemfile
+5. The application by default runs in port 4000

 ## <a name="running">Running Locally</a>